 Data Protection and compliance

-- Advising a multinational bank on its response to an individual's complaint about the handling of their personal data.
-Also drafting the response and follow up with the Information Commissioner's Office.
+Advising a multinational bank on its response to an individual's data subject access request, and subsequently their complaint about the handling of their personal data, liaising with the Information Commissioner's Office.

-- Advising a multinational chemical company on the development of a data protection compliance framework, including drafting documentation and advising on implementation, working with colleagues in France and Germany.
+Advising a multinational medical devices company on the development of a data global protection compliance framework, including data mapping, drafting compliance documentation and advising on implementation, and coordinating advice on the same across 15 countries.

 High-value employment claims

-- Working with senior legal counsel, HR and ER of a multinational consultancy firm to develop and implement new global Workplace Conduct policies to apply to its more than 370,000 employees.
+Working with senior legal counsel, HR and ER of a multinational technology firm to develop and implement new global workplace conduct policies to apply to its more than 370,000 employees.

 Professional Associations and Memberships